harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS_PUBLIC.md

   * *NQ* = not qualified
   * *NA* = data is not yet available, or has not yet been processed

 * *Anomalies* are defined as queries that could potentially be the result of query response caching, a violation of the competition.
 Our detection method looks for a 30% or more improvement in the batch query latency between the first and last query of a query group (5).
 Participants have been given a chance to explain why detected anomalies (if any) are not a result of query response caching.
 In general, our analysis did not uncover this symptom of systematic query response caching from any submission.
-Also, if we throw out the anomalous data points, the [adjusted leaderboard rankings](LEADERBOARDS_REJECT_ANOMALIES.md) do not change even though some scores have changed slightly.
+Also, if we throw out the anomalous data points, the [adjusted leaderboard rankings](LEADERBOARDS_PUBLIC_REJECT_ANOMALIES.md) do not change even though some scores change slightly.

 * \*\*Nvidia has not yet approved the MSRP cost used for ranking, so participation in this benchmark is still pending.